andiweli/stouyapi/HOWTO-SETUP.rst

 1 - Installing the dependencies:
 ================================

-To build the stouyapi API and HTML files on Pop-OS you need to install the following packages:
+To build the stouyapi API and HTML files on Raspbian you need to install the following packages:

 - imagemagick
 - exiftool
 - qrencode
-- ttf-mscorefonts-installer (*)
+- ttf-mscorefonts-installer

-(*) Pop-OS complained about missing helvetica font, so this package is needed.
-I haven't tested it with another Helvetica compatible font package.
-This package just installs the actual font installer.
-A screen will appear asking you to accept the fonts EULA and continue with the installation.

 To run the server, you need to install the following packages: